 c.
 Fraction Damath

 If you want to create a Damath board and chips and learn how to play the game, continue reading the article below.

 Damath is a two-player board game used to teach basic mathematical operations to students.
 “Damath” comes from the words “dama” (which is the Filipino version of the board game checkers) and “mathematics.”

 Aside from enhancing students’ mathematical aptitude, Damath also develops their critical thinking skills and sportsmanship.

 To play Damath, you need 24 chips with numbers or mathematical expressions (e.g., fractions, radicals, polynomials, etc.) written on them.
-You’re going to place these chips on the Damath board that consists of 64 black and white squares.
+You will place these chips on the Damath board comprising 64 black and white squares.
 Each white square has its corresponding mathematical operation.

 To win the game, one must get the highest score by capturing his/her opponent’s chips.

 Damath is the brainchild of Jesus L. Huenda1, a teacher from Sorsogon looking for a fresh way to improve his pupils’ arithmetic skills2.
 Tired of the traditional teaching methods, he came up with an exciting way to teach math: using a board game.

 The popularity of Damath extended beyond the Philippines.
 In 2011, the game reached the United States as Reynaldo Duran3 introduced the game at a Regional Conference and Exposition of the National Council of Teachers of Mathematics (NCTM) in Albuquerque in New Mexico4.

 There are different ways to play Damath, but its main rules and guidelines remain the same.
 They only differ in the numbers written on the chips.